-If an employee transfers to a different state agency under the same payroll center (for example in STAR a transfer from Department of Corrections to Department of Justice) with a service break of 31 days or less, coverage is continuous and employees do not have a new enrollment opportunity.
+If an employee transfers to a different state agency under the same payroll center (for example in STAR a transfer from Department of Corrections to Department of Justice) coverage is continuous.
 If the transfer occurs across different payroll centers, a new application must be submitted.
 Transfers from one UW campus to another campus is within the same payroll center (UW System).